Kristen Stewart, Robert Pattinson Will Not Be In ‘Twilight’ Reboot Due To Fans?

 Kristen Stewart and Robert Pattinson has revealed in their respective interviews that a Twilight reboot is not possible.

 Ever since Twilight saga ended, fans of this human-vampire romantic movie have been waiting to hear some positive news for a new Twilight film.
-After Lionsgate’s co-chairman announced the possibility of a Twilight-related movie, fans were excited to get a confirmation from Kristen Stewart and Robert Pattinson.
+After Lionsgate’s co-chairman had announced the possibility of a Twilight-related movie, fans were excited to get a confirmation from Kristen Stewart and Robert Pattinson.

-However, to disappoint the fans of Twilight saga, both Kristen and Robert has revealed that a Twilight reboot or a film on Twilight related characters is reportedly not going to happen with them as the fans, who admired the characters played by them, has also grown with time and even they wish to see them playing some new challenging roles.
+However, to disappoint the fans of Twilight saga, both Kristen and Robert has revealed that a Twilight reboot or a film on Twilight related characters is reportedly not going to happen with them as the fans, who admired the characters played by them, has also grown with time, and even they wish to see them playing some new challenging roles.

-Recently, Kristen Stewart had a conversation with The Times, in which she talked about her sexuality, her relationship with former boyfriend Robert and her take on Twilight movie.
+Recently, Kristen Stewart had a conversation with the Times, in which she talked about her sexuality, her relationship with former boyfriend Robert and her take on Twilight movie.
 During the interview with Times‘ Jonathan Dean, the Personal Shopper movie actress revealed that when she was dating Robert, she was not hiding anything from the fans of Twilight movie because

 “I wanted things that are mine to be mine.
 I hated it that details of my life were being turned into a commodity and peddled around the world.
 It was an opportunity to surrender a bit of what was mine, to make even one other person feel good about themselves.”